jshinonome/vscode-q/README.md

 ### Query View

 The query view, powered by [perspective](https://perspective.finos.org/), can pivot and virtualize table data.
 In Query View mode, only table will be showed in a webview, but other result will still be in output.
 It will limit to 1000 rows when query a table, click the **flame** in **q Ext** panel , or call `kdb+/q ext: Toggle Unlimited Query`, to remove 1000 rows limit.
+Be noted that, Query View only support millisecond precision.
+Use **Query Grid**, if you need nanosecond precision.

 ### Query Grid